xinwenfu/GenCyber/Python/README.md

 Names can contain letters, numbers, and underscores, for examples, *bob*, *Bob*, *_bob*, *_2_bob_*, *bob_2*, *BoB*.

-There are reserved words designating special language functionalities, for example, *and*, *assert*, *break*, *class*, *continue*, *def*, *del*, *elif*, *else*, *except*, *exec*, *finally*, *for*, *from*, *global*, *if*, *import*, *in*, *is*, *lambda*, *not*, *or*, *pass*, *print*, *raise*, *return*, *try*, *while*.
+There are reserved words for special language functionalities, for example, *and*, *assert*, *break*, *class*, *continue*, *def*, *del*, *elif*, *else*, *except*, *exec*, *finally*, *for*, *from*, *global*, *if*, *import*, *in*, *is*, *lambda*, *not*, *or*, *pass*, *print*, *raise*, *return*, *try*, *while*.
-Let's see an example why you should not use the reversed words as variables.
-In our basics.py, we have the *if* statement and *of* is a reserved word.
-If you name a variable as *if*, then you can see here the python interpreter will be confused about the word *if*.
 IDLE tells you if a word is reserved using colors.
+Let's see an example why you should not use reversed words for other purposes.
+In our basics.py, we have the *if* statement and *if* is a reserved word.
+If you name a variable as *if*, then you can see the Python interpreter will be confused about the word *if*.

 When we name functions, variables, classes (which will be discussed later) and other things, we want to be consistent.
 This is called naming convention.
-- *joined_lower* for functions, methods and, attributes
+- *joined_lower* for functions, methods (of a class) and, attributes (of a class)
 - *joined_lower* or *ALL_CAPS* for constants
 - *StudlyCaps* for classes, e.g., BackColor
 - *camelCase* is only used to conform to pre-existing conventions for backward compatibility.
 For example, if *backColor* is used in an existing library, we just use it in its own format.